As of last week, the Charlotte CSA will be picked up at Charlotte Crossings!

 Cucumbers: These long, skinny cukes taste like a burst of summer.
 Ideally they like to be kept at about 50 degrees or they may go soft in a couple days.
 Keep them in a paper bag in the crisper drawer so they stay warmer!

-Chard, Beet Greens, Mustard Greens, Collard Greens, or Kale: Store your bunched greens wrapped in plastic in your crisper drawer.
-When you get your bunched beets, remove the greens and store the same way you would any other bunched green.
+Chard, Mustard Greens, or Pac Choi: Store your bunched greens wrapped in plastic in your crisper drawer.

-Scallions or Green Garlic: You can store your scallions and green garlic wrapped in a damp paper towel inside of a plastic bag in your crisper drawer.
+Scallions: You can store your scallions wrapped in a damp paper towel inside of a plastic bag in your crisper drawer.
 Alternatively, store like you would cilantro: with the ends in a jar of water, and covered with a plastic bag.

 Head Lettuces: Store your head lettuces wrapped in a damp paper towel within a plastic bag.